jeremytammik/tbc/a/2028_bim_notebook.md

 ####<a name="2"></a> Classify Line Styles Built-In vs User

-An interesting example of many different possible approaches to classify line styles in built-in versus user defined was finally solved by Frank [@Fair59](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/2083518) Aarssen in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [finding user line styles](https://forums.autodesk.com/t5/revit-api-forum/finding-user-line-styles/m-p/12566994):
+An interesting example of several completely different possible approaches to classify line styles in built-in versus user defined was finally solved by Frank [@Fair59](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/2083518) Aarssen in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [finding user line styles](https://forums.autodesk.com/t5/revit-api-forum/finding-user-line-styles/m-p/12566994):

+**Question:**
 I’m writing an addon that changes all the line styles of Detail Lines, Model Lines and the boarders of Filled Regions to a certain line style.
 But I'm having issues with distinguishing user built line styles from system / inbuilt ones.

 To get all the lines styles and including the user and system ones, I use a FilteredElementCollector to find class GraphicsStyle: